anthony-meza/anthony-meza.github.io/_pages/about.md

   - /about.html
 ---

 I am a physical oceanographer who utilizes models and observations to study abyssal ocean circulation.
 Born to two Peruvian immigrants and raised in Southern California, as a child I never expected to go to graduate school.
-However, my strong interest in mathematics, programming and later physics led me to pursue higher education where I hoped to learn how to use those skills to study how humanity and nature alter Earth's climate.
+However, my strong interest in mathematics, programming and later physics led me to pursue higher education where I hoped to learn how to use those skills to study how Earth's climate has changed over the recent decades.